 How do you know if your engagement survey is going to be effective?
 We asked Dr. Fiona Jamison, CEO of Spring International, for her input and expertise.
 Spring International is a custom research and people analytics firm that “helps organizations build stronger connections with their employees, customers, and members to increase productivity, lower costs, and create positive relationships.”

-Dr. Jamison says that the key to ensuring an effective survey is “making sure your questions align with your culture, your business strategy, and performance goals.
+Dr. Jamison says that the key to ensuring an effective survey is “making sure your questions align with your culture, your business strategy, and achieve the performance 10 successfactors.
 Your survey also needs to be written in a way that employees can easily understand the questions to provide clear and concise answers.”
 Additionally, they recommend that each survey has an “open-ended text field to allow employees to have a voice and share concerns that you may not have included in the design.”

 According to Dr. Jamison from Spring International, if your focus is strictly on employee engagement, you should keep your survey relatively short (within 30 questions or less).
 She states, “this should give you sufficient data to both measure engagement levels and understand some of the drivers of engagement such as work environment, leadership, job satisfaction and wellbeing.
 A traditional engagement survey will include statements and an attitudinal rating scale (i.e., strongly agree to strongly disagree).”
 Additionally, Spring International also recommends employers include an option for open-ended comments where employees can provide additional context and feedback.